How did they handle poop during the Middle Ages?

 Gong farmers went frequently along with young practitioners because small boys were able to easily move around these tight places due to their small size and nimble bodies.
 These stool farmers were also expected to clean the chutes leading into the pit in addition to cleaning the pit itself.

-Throughout the Middle Ages, the gong farmers were paid in many ways.
+Throughout the Middle Ages, gong farmers were paid in many ways.
 Two shillings (about $90 today) were the standard in the 15th century, according to historical archives.
-The payment was allegedly made in pounds of candle wax in some reports, while a gong farmer for Elizabeth I was allegedly compensated with brandy.
+In some reports, the payment was allegedly made in pounds of candle wax, while a gong farmer for Elizabeth I was allegedly compensated with brandy.

 Due to their job, gong farmers were restricted to living in certain secluded areas.
 Their work was exhausting, and the lack of ventilation in these cesspits did not allow reprieve during the night-long job.